 If a student struggles with a program, a parent may decide to change the program which can complicate matters.
 For example, say a student used FLVS but dropped a course two-thirds of the way through the year and changed to another program; the parent could decide that the two-thirds of a year already done counts and then cover about a third of a year of another program to finish the year and grant a full credit.

 Florida high school (or even middle school) students can take courses at local colleges.
 Typically a three-semester-hour college course will count as a half-credit high school class, but some classes count double.
 For example, English Composition 1 taken at a local college is a one semester college course but it counts as a one year (one credit) high school course according to the Bright Futures list of course equivalents.
 Courses with a lot of writing or that specify a lab section tend to count double.
 Consult the latest list to see what the Bright Futures program approves to be sure there won’t be issues if your student applies for the scholarship to college.
 Here’s the list for the 2020-2021 school year.

 Homeschoolers can be creative with their courses.
 They can use a variety of block scheduling techniques such as a schedule that covers a single course before moving on to another or working on two or three courses at a time.
 Others might study a topic over more than one school year.
-Many top private schools use innovative scheduling techniques.
+Many top private schools adnd even a few public schools use innovative scheduling techniques.
 No matter how your homeschool program organizes classes, at least one of the above methods should work to track credit hours.